tobixen/calendar-cli/NEW_CLI.md

+I'm currently working on a cal.py aka kal that eventually will replace calendar-cli.py

 ## General thoughts

 * calendar-cli should be a simple command line wrapper over existing python libraries.
 It should not contain a lot of logic besides parsing command line options and arguments.
 Logic that may be useful for python programmers should be pushed to other libraries, like the caldav-library, or be split into a new library.